hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250916198v5-rpg-a-repository-planning-graph-for-unified-and-scalable-codebase-ge.md

 ---
 layout: default
-title: RPG: A Repository Planning Graph for Unified and Scalable Codebase Generation
+title: "RPG: A Repository Planning Graph for Unified and Scalable Codebase Generation"
 ---

 # RPG: A Repository Planning Graph for Unified and Scalable Codebase Generation